tsamantanis/wave-landing-page/README.md

 # Wave Social Media Platform Landing Page

-Built with Gatsby and deployed on Netlify
+Landing page for the Wave social media app.
+All content and designs are original.
+You can find the deployed version of this project on https://wave.netlify.app